Posted by Bharti Moore, Solicitor

 What are your options?

 Consider an exit strategy to suit your personal needs.
-Your tax and legal advisors can work with you to make sure your exit is structured to meet your personal tax position.
+Your tax and legal advisers can work with you to make sure your exit is structured to meet your personal tax position.
 It is key that you get them involved from the outset.

 There are various ways you can exit from your business.
 Some popular exits include:

 1. selling your business – either by way of a share sale or asset sale

 3. selling your business to your management team by way of a management buy-out

 4. going public – listing your business on a recognised stock exchange

 5. winding up and shutting down your business.

 2. Start thinking like a buyer to maximise the value of your business.
 You should identify and address key risk areas.
 The better understanding you have of your business, the better prepared you will be when dealing with your exit which will help your negotiating position and enable a smoother exit process.

 3. Consider when you should exit.
 Assess the market conditions: what is your business really worth?
 The value you have in your mind may not reflect market conditions.